MarwanAhmed154A/Reflex/README.md

 * Simple API for introspection, metadata, and runtime usage
 ---
-**Integration:
+**Integration**:
+just include the Reflex headers in your project. no external dependencies.

+---
+**License**:

+This project is licensed under the Apache 2.0 License – feel free to use it in personal and commercial projects with proper 📦 Integration

 Just include the Reflex header files in your project.
 No external dependencies.

----
-**License:
+📄 License

-This project is licensed under the Apache 2.0 License – feel free to use it in personal and commercial projects with proper credit
+This project is licensed under the MIT License – feel free to use it in personal and commercial projects with proper credit